apache/nuttx/configs/samd20-xplained/README.txt

        the time) or after a power cycle (less after a power cycle).
-I don't understand the cause of of this but most of this can be eliminated by simply holding the the reset button longer and releasing it cleanly (then it fails maybe 5-10% of the time, mabe because of button chatter?)
+I don't understand the cause of of this but most of this can be eliminated by simply holding the the reset button longer and releasing it cleanly (then it fails maybe 5-10% of the time, maybe because of button chatter?)
 (2014-2-18).

        - The garbage is not random:  It is always the same.